 See Resolutions and Decisions of the Security Council, 1986, p.
-17
+17 eign occupation and colonial domination to selfdetermination, national independence, territorial integrity, national unity and sovereignty without foreign interference;

-See Official Records of the Security Council, Thirty-second Year, Supplement for January, February and March 1977, document \$\, 12298.
+&lt;sup>96 See Official Records of the Security Council, Thirty-second Year, Supplement for January, February and March 1977, document S/12298.
+Benott of the International Conference on the Overtion of Palestine.
 Report of the International Conference on the Question of Palestine, Geneva, 29 August-7 September 1983 (United Nations publication, Sales No. E.83.1.21), chap.
 I.